acoustic-content-samples/wchtools-cli/README.md

     wchtools delete -c -v --by-type-name "Sample Article"

-  Note:  As with deleting assets with wildcards,  if the command would result in deleting multiple artifacts, you will be queried with each content item name, and may answer y or n to delete (or not) each content item.
-Use the -q --quiet argument to avoid the prompt and have it delete whatever the search by type finds for content items with that type name.
+  Note:  As with deleting assets with wildcards, if the command would result in deleting multiple artifacts, you will be prompted with each content item name, and may answer y or n to delete (or not) each content item.
+Use the -q (--quiet) option to avoid the prompt and have it delete all content items with that type name.

 #### Deleting content, types, layouts and layout mappings by id